 What is an Online Selling Platform?

 There are hundreds of places online where producers can sell goods to consumers and set up their own online stores.
-Some may choose to sell on social media exclusively, while others might hire a web developer and list products for sale only on their websites.
+Some may choose to sell exclusively on social media, while others might hire a web developer and list products for sale only on their websites.
 Each online selling platform has its own unique requirements, audiences, product categories, seller fees, and costs.

 So, what is an online selling platform anyway?
 An e-commerce platform is generally a website where a seller can sign up and begin loading in their products to sell via an online storefront.
 These online selling platforms include shipping tools, inventory management, payment processing, and other elements for facilitating transactions.
 This is what sets it apart from a standard website.